Two Gringos Go Surfing

 The plan, after breakfast, was to get to the beach and rent a surfboard at high tide.
 Kirk kept an eye on the waves between each bite of his pancakes (courtesy of our amazing view).

-Now, for some photographic evidence to justify the title of this post:
+Now, the evidence to justify the title of this post:

 Kirk’s done this a few times before.